John-Nagle/lslutils/work/vehicleinfomsgs.md

 ### Basic format

-Everything is in JSON, because LSL has a built-in JSON parser.
-No need to parse in LSL.
+Everything is in [JSON](http://wiki.secondlife.com/wiki/Json_usage_in_LSL), because LSL has a built-in JSON parser which will turn JSON into LSL lists.

 All keywords are in lower case and contain only ASCII letters and numbers.
 String fields for messages are full Unicode in any relevant language.

 All string fields have no leading or trailing blanks.
+This simplfies testing for keywords.

 Messages are sent on channel -673645769, which is a random number from a random number generator.
 That will be a standardized channel number used grid-wide for this.
 It is not a secret.